anxious woman

 • more perceptive of others emotional states, so more empathic

 The sort of careers that HSP go for involve a lot of introspection, such as Philosophers, teachers, therapists.
 As well as creative types like writers, artists.
 This because HSPs tend to think deeply about their experiences than others with all this information.
-HSP can seem empathic, when they are not over aroused by the world.
+HSP can seem empathic, a least when they’re not over aroused by the world.

 So the lesson here is that we have got it wrong when it comes to people being shy.
 People have been mislabelled with a problem when it’s just a side effect of that sensitivity.
 Think of yourself more as a Orchid, rather than a Dandelion.